awsdocs/amazon-rds-user-guide/doc_source/custom-troubleshooting.md

 # Troubleshooting DB issues for Amazon RDS Custom<a name="custom-troubleshooting"></a>

-You can learn how to troubleshoot issues with Amazon RDS Custom DB instances\.
+The shared responsibility model of RDS Custom provides OS shell–level access and database administrator access\.
+RDS Custom runs resources in your account, unlike Amazon RDS, which runs resources in a system account\.
+With greater access comes greater responsibility\.
+In the following sections, you can learn how to troubleshoot issues with Amazon RDS Custom DB instances\.

 **Topics**
 + [Viewing RDS Custom events](#custom-troubleshooting.support-perimeter.viewing-events)